Systems & Reporting Alignment

 The Approach

-Rather than starting with tools, I focused on alignment:
+Rather than starting with new tools, the work focused on alignment first.

-- Establishing shared definitions and ownership for core metrics
+- Establishing shared definitions and explicit ownership for core metrics

 - Simplifying data flows and reducing manual handling

-- Designing reporting structures that reflected how the business operated, not just how systems were built
+- Designing reporting structures that reflected how the business actually operated

 The Outcome

-The changes created a more dependable foundation for decision-making:
+The result was a more dependable foundation for decision-making.

-- Leadership had a consistent view of performance across teams
+- Leadership gained a consistent, shared view of performance

-- Teams were able to focus on improvement rather than explanation
+- Teams focused more on improvement than explanation

-Trust in reporting improved not because it was more complex, but because it was clearer and better owned.
+Trust improved — not because reporting became more complex, but because it became clearer and better owned.

 Key Takeaways